Gauging on the lattice and gapped/gapless topological phases: Gauging and anomaly on the lattice

 where \(\sigma_{j}^\alpha\,(\alpha=x,y,z)\) are the Pauli matrices on the site \(j\).
 Each local Hilbert space \(\mathcal{H}_{j}\) is isomorphic to \(\mathbb{C}^2\) and the total Hilbert space is \(\mathcal{H}=\bigotimes_{j}\mathcal{H}_{j}\).
 An example of a lattice model for this \(\mathbb{Z}_2\) symmetry is the transverse-field Ising (TFI) model defined by

 where \(J\) is a positive constant.

-Since the global symmetry is on-site, we can gauge the \(\mathbb{Z}_2\) global symmetry.\footnote{Note that on-site symmetries admit unique gapped ground states.
+Since the global symmetry is on-site, we can gauge the \(\mathbb{Z}_2\) global symmetry.\footnote{Note that on-site symmetries (also without any projective representation) admit unique gapped ground states.
 At the level of field theories, symmetries that admit unique gapped ground states are gaugeable.} To implement gauging, we introduce the dual fields \(\{\tau_{j+1/2}^\alpha\}_{j}\) on the link and couple them to the Hamiltonian as follows.

 The local interactions in \(H_{\text{TFI}}^g\) must commute with the Gauss law operators \(\{G_{j}\}_{j}\).
 Here, each \(G_{j}\) generates the local gauge transformations: \(\sigma_{j}^z\mapsto -\sigma_{j}^z,\tau_{j\pm 1/2}^x\mapsto -\tau_{j\pm 1/2}^x\).
 Such operators are given by \(G_{j}\coloneqq \tau_{j-1/2}^z\sigma_{j}^x\tau_{j+1/2}^z\).
 Moreover, the physical state \(\ket{\psi}\) should be invariant under the action of \(G_{j}\) because of the gauge principle.
 Namely, the physical Hilbert space \(\mathcal{H}^{\text{phys}}\) of the gauged theory is